fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 3. Radically change TPDTCs so they aren't compiled components at all, but are specified using some other means like F# source files (e.g. source tasks in MSBuild)

    Response: Too intrusive, too radical

+4. Wait for some other people in .NET land to formulate a notion of a "dyanmic package", its dependencies etc. and use that.
+Or try to utilize an existing dynamic package composition framework.
+Both seem overkill and wrong for F#.
+Ideally, .NET would come with a notion of a "dynamic package" which could include sufficient rules for the selection of a component suitable for a runtime host, but to my knowlege that is not as yet the case.

 ## Links